0glabs/0g-doc/docs/run-a-node/storage-node.md

     cargo build --release
     ```

-    *   This compiles the Rust code into an executable binary.
+This compiles the Rust code into an executable binary.
 The `--release` flag optimizes the build for performance.

-6.  **Configure the Node**
+**Configure the Node**

- Navigate to the run directory and open config.toml for editing:
+Navigate to the run directory and open config.toml for editing.
+Follow the steps below.

 ## Configuration